Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 You are my neighbor!
 Miles may separate us, but kindred hearts and minds are pretty much with us all the time.
 With our computers, we are as close as our own fingertips, and I just love it.

 I've read and learned so many good things on these Thrifty Fun Newsletters, and am working at getting all my family and friends signed up so they'll know where and how to find me when I disappear from their midst.
-I am thoroughly enjoying every subject I read or write about, and I'm so happy when someone writes to me that they too are enjoying the same things.

 Thank you so much for writing and the lovely feedback.